South Wales Railway: Landore westward

 The westward route from Landore to Carmarthen was opened on 11 October 1852.
 It was laid as a single line using Barlow rails for economy.
 Two lines of the Llanelly Railway were crossed on the level, as were other horse-operated mineral lines.

 In 1828 the Llanelly Railroad and Dock Company built a dock and a two-mile railway connecting coal pits north of Llanelly, and in 1839 a second line from Llanelly to Cwmamman was opened.
 At first concentrating on mineral traffic, the railway was very successful.

-The intended route of the South Wales Railway needed to cross the two lines of the Llanelly Railway and Dock company, and the SWR authorising Act did not specify in detail how this was to be done.
-The Llanelly Company wished to sell its network to the South Wales Railway, and suggested that the crossing would make its system unworkable: it demanded that the SWR pay compensation equivalent to a purchase.
+The intended route of the South Wales Railway needed to cross the two lines of the Llanelly Railroad and Dock Company, and the South Wales Railway Act 1845 (8 & 9 Vict. c. cxc) did not specify in detail how this was to be done.
+The Llanelly company wished to sell its network to the South Wales Railway, and suggested that the crossing would make its system unworkable: it demanded that the SWR pay compensation equivalent to a purchase.

 The SWR declined and the issue dragged on for a considerable time; the Llanelly Railway obstructed the SWR construction as much as possible, and at one stage the SWR considered crossing by a viaduct.
 Eventually however the SWR opened its line, crossing the Llanelly lines by flat crossings, and the matter was put to rest.

 In June 1852 a connection was made from Swansea station to the North Dock at Swansea.

-The definite decision was taken not to proceed to Fishguard, and an Act of Parliament was obtained in 1852 authorising abandonment of the Fishguard line and instead an extension from Haverfordwest to Neyland Point, on the Milford Haven Waterway.
+The definite decision was taken not to proceed to Fishguard, and an act of Parliament, the South Wales Railway Act 1852 (15 & 16 Vict. c. cxvii), was obtained authorising abandonment of the Fishguard line and instead an extension from Haverfordwest to Neyland Point, on the Milford Haven Waterway.

 The lease arrangement with the Great Western Railway again became a source of conflict, leading to an arbitration award largely in favour of the GWR.
 At length the SWR gave notice to terminate the arrangement, on 30 June 1857.
 Even after the termination, trailing disputes continued to arise leading to further arbitration.
 MacDermot states that The disputes were, however, always conducted in a more or less friendly fashion, and the two Companies never became really hostile to each other.

 The line was extended from Carmarthen to Haverfordwest on 2 January 1854, again a single line formed of Barlow rails.